-Hair Proud is supporting young adults who are homeless in the US with free haircuts
+Hair Proud is offering homeless young adults in the US access to a free haircut throughout March.

 The Gen Z hair care brand has partnered with non-profit StandUp for Kids on the ‘A Cut Above’ initiative, as well as 11 hair salons across seven states.